galaxyproject/galaxy-cloudman-playbook/README.md

 Galaxy Server
 -------------
 This role will build a standalone Galaxy Server that is configured to be [production-ready][production].
+The Server does not contain any of the coud or CloudMan components but instead focuses on providing a well-configured standalone instance of the Galaxy application for a dedicated server.
+As part of the installation, Galaxy will be configured to use the local job runner.
 Note that this role will install a number of system packages, system users, as well as Galaxy-required software and configurations and thus requires *root* access; it is best used on a dedicated system or a VM.

 To run this role, you must switch to the `server` branch of the repository.
 The configuration options used to setup the Server are available within the individual files